 Quite a difference.
-When you added the -a option, you were specifying that you wanted to list all the files in the directory (see Figure 13-6, 1s with -a Option).
+When you added the -a option, you were specifying that you wanted to list all the files in the directory (see Figure 15-6, 1s with -a Option).

-In fact, there are a multitude of options available with the 1s command.
+In fact, a multitude of options are available with the ls command.